germanamz/api-builder/README.md

 # api-builder
-This project is meant to be use on all serverless distributed apis.

-It defines a CLI interface and framework for internal apis using npm and terraform to manage, develop and deploy Feprisa's internal apis.
+It defines a CLI interface and framework for internal apis using npm and terraform to manage, develop and deploy REST API's.

 ## Prerequisites